Algarvian Tiago Sousa was 18 years old

 In other words, this was a heartache for so many families that should never have been allowed to happen.

 The child was in the company of a man identified as 38-year-old Henrich Siemens.
 Siemens also died.
+A subsequent autopsy showed he had meth (an addictive synthetic stimulant) in his system and in his blood.

 According to US television, the Dodge pickup was being driven with a ‘spare’ front tyre in place.